konovod/linalg/README.md

 - `qr`, `rq`, `lq`, `ql` decompositions
 - `schur` and `qz` (generalized schur) decomposition
 - generalized eigenproblem (`eigs(a, b, ...)`)
+- creating special matrices like `pascal` or `toeplitz` (check scipy.md for a full list)
+- matrix exponent and trigonomertic functions
+- matrix exponentiation (to integer powers only atm (TODO - fractional))

-There is also concept of `Mat##flags`, that represent properties of matrix (symmetric, positive definite etc) that are used to select better algorithms.
+There is also concept of `Mat##flags` that represent properties of matrix (symmetric, positive definite etc), they are used to automatically select faster algorithms from LAPACK.
 Flags are partially enforced by runtime checks, with the possibility of user override.
-For example, if we say that `a.assume!(MatrixFlags::Symmetric)` then `a.transpose` or `a + Mat.diag(*a.size)` will also have this flag, so the LAPACK routines for symmetrical matrices will be used automatically.
+For example, if we say that `a.assume!(MatrixFlags::Symmetric)` then `a.transpose` or `a + Mat.diag(*a.size)` will also have this flag, so the LAPACK routines for symmetrical matrices will be used.
 In fact, `a.transpose` will return matrix clone as for symmetric matrices A=A'.

 Supported flags:
 ```crystal